Japanese Expressions and Idioms for Wine Tasting

 I have been extensively researching the subject called, "Cognitive Linguistics."
 It is a study about how people understand the situations they are in and translate them into their languages.

-One of my latest research themes is Japanese expressions and idioms to describe the aromas and flavors of wines.
 I personally love to enjoy wines and while reading a wine journal called, "Real Wine Guide," (I am a subscriber of this journal, too), I came across many intriguing wine related expressions such as "velvet-like astringency," "pleasant cooling sensation," and "mildness spreading throughout my mouth."
 Since there are not so many Japanese adjectives for tastes and smells, new adjectives have been created by borrowing words from outside the realm of wines, and some metaphors are taking the place of conventional adjectives, which is not limited to Japanese, according to linguists in other countries.

 Professor YOSHINARI Yuko